talkable/talkable-docs/source/ios_sdk/getting_started.rst

 2. Register URL scheme for Talkable:

-  - Defines `tkbl-<your-site-slug>` as URL Scheme in your Info.plist file:
+  - Defines `tkbl-YOUR-SITE-SLUG` as URL Scheme in your Info.plist file:

     .. code-block:: xml